top of page

 • Detection Actions are all actions and activities taken AFTER a failure has occurred.

 As a general rule, preventive actions must be given priority over detection actions for all FMEAs.
-The resulting FMEA Action Tables indicate the need for action in three levels:
+The resulting FMEA Action Tables indicate the need for action at three levels:

 • High - measures must be taken or a justification must be provided, and in some cases, management is mandated to review the recommended measures.